 - Wear disposable gloves when handling clothing or bedding of anyone who is ill.

 - Avoid shaking dirty linens to prevent dispersing germs into the air.

 - Clothing and bedding should be machine-washed on the hottest setting possible.

-- When arriving home, people who spend time in high-traffic areas (e.g. hospitals, supermarkets) should immediately remove their clothes and launder them to prevent possible transmission.
+- When arriving home, people who spend time in high-traffic areas (like hospitals and supermarkets) should immediately remove their clothes and launder them to prevent possible transmission.